lsphillips/Clazzy/README.md

 ## Clazzy

-A cross platform JavaScript library that provides a classical interface, using a simple DSL inspired by Ruby, to a prototype system.
+A cross platform JavaScript library that provides a classical interface to prototype inheritance using a simple DSL inspired by Ruby.

 ## Usage